 Common tests used to diagnose Peripheral Artery Disease include:

 Peripheral Artery Disease can often be controlled with medication.
 It is important to treat concomitant risk factors like Diabetes, Hypertension, and High Cholesterol.
 The patient must stop smoking.

 Peripheral Angioplasty (or stenting) to unblock the affected arteries may help alleviate persistent symptoms.
 This procedure helps improve blood flow to the affected body part.

-In more severe disease, open surgery may be required.
-In the worst case scenario, the affected limb may have to be amputated.
+In more severe diseases, open surgery may be required.
+In the worst-case scenario, the affected limb may have to be amputated.

 Call Us Now!